casemgr/utils/README.md

 # utils

 * This no longer works with package names
-* lein new chestnut systems.casemgr.utils/channel-monitor
+* lein new chestnut systems.casemgr.utils/hello-world

 * Use this:
-* lein new figwheel systems.casemgr.utils.dispatcher -- --om
+* lein new figwheel systems.casemgr.utils.hello-world -- --om

-** Change the name to be something useful
+** Change the generated name to be something useful